Try Trainual, the top-rated employee training software, free for 7 days.

-But very few companies actually have wildly impactful (or high impact) training programs.
+But very few companies actually have wildly impactful (or high impact) employee training programs.

 The ones that do enjoy a 24% higher profit margin than those with low impact training.
 But contrary to popular belief, they didn’t spend more to get these results.

-No really – they simply invested in building a training program that produced sustained results.
+No really – they simply invested in building an employee training program that produced sustained results.
 This means making sure what they trained on actually stuck.
-Here’s how you can make sure all your training programs do this:
+Here’s how you can make sure all your employee training programs do this:

-(Spoiler Alert: Trainual – the top-rated employee training software – is the best tool for building wildly effective employee training programs for a fraction of the cost.)
+Spoiler: Trainual – the top-rated employee training software – is the best tool for building wildly effective employee training programs for a fraction of the cost.